nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

-### G.7 Deleting a booking
+### F.7 Deleting a booking

 1. Deleting a booking while all bookings are being shown

-    1. Prerequisites: At least one booking record in the system (use list_booking to verify).
+    1. Prerequisites: BookCoin is not in the middle of executing a multi-step command.
+At least one booking record in the system (use list_booking to verify).
 Booking with booking index 1 is in the list.
        Booking with booking index 22 is not in the list.

     1. Test case: `delete_booking 1`<br>